 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Hepcidin is the key regulator of iron homeostasis and is involved in iron-related disorders, namely anemia of inflammation and primary and secondary hemochromatosis.
 Since the discovery of its hyposideremic role, considerable efforts were made to explore iron handling by hepcidin.
-Almost all these studies focused on the liver since this organ was shown to be the major source of systemic hepcidin.
+Almost all these studies focused on the liver because this organ was shown to be the major source of systemic hepcidin.
 However, interesting pending data showed an extrahepatic production of hepcidin in several organs, but the involvement of this peripheral hepcidin in local and overall iron homeostasis remains unknown.
-Thus, we think that scientific community in the field should: (1) Consider the presence of endogenous hepcidin in the peripheral organs; and (2) Be interested in the involvement of hepcidin in other physiological and pathological mechanisms than systemic iron metabolism, in particular antimicrobial activity, acid secretion regulation, immune inflammatory response,…
+Thus, we think that those in the field should: (1) consider the presence of endogenous hepcidin in the peripheral organs; and (2) be interested in the involvement of hepcidin in other physiological and pathological mechanisms, in particular antimicrobial activity, acid secretion regulation, immune inflammatory response, etc.

 Daher R, Lefebvre T, Puy H, Karim Z. Extrahepatic hepcidin production: the intriguing outcomes of recent years.
 World J Clin Cases 2019; In press

 Introduction

-Iron is one of the most abundant metals in the planet, with potential of high toxicity to living cells.
+Iron is one of the most abundant metals in the planet with the potential of high toxicity to living cells.
 Highly active cells need iron for their metabolic activity because iron exhibits an optimal chemical property for electron transfer, facilitating biochemical reactions between different atoms and molecules.
-The toxicity of iron is due to induction of reactive oxygen species (ROS) which, at high levels, leads to cellular damage[1].
+The toxicity of iron is due to induction of reactive oxygen species, which at high levels leads to cellular damage[1].

-In the body, the majority of iron is incorporated into hemoglobin (60%), while 10% to 15% are found in muscle myoglobin and cytochromes (10%).
-Circulating iron, related to transferrin, represents only a small proportion (1%).
+In the body, 60% of iron is incorporated into hemoglobin, while 10% to 15% are found in muscle myoglobin and cytochromes.
+Circulating iron, related to transferrin, represents only 1%.
 Under physiological conditions, the liver and macrophages of the reticuloendothelial system are the main iron storage and recycling sites.
-1 to 2 mg of iron are lost daily by sweating and desquamation of skin and intestinal cells, and in women by menstrual bleeding.
+One to two milligrams of iron are lost daily by sweating and desquamation of skin and intestinal cells, and in women by menstrual bleeding.
 This small amount is totally recovered by intestinal absorption of heme and non-heme iron, which takes place in the duodenal enterocytes[2].

 There is no effective mechanism for iron excretion.
 As a result, the exogenous iron supplied to the body is not eliminated and may accumulate in a toxic way in the tissues.